 At 9.40pm last night, after half watching Interior Design Masters, half pointlessly scrolling on my phone, I peeled myself off the sofa, tired and ready for bed.

-Tired, is a perpetual state that has become to define my adult life.
+Tired, is a perpetual state that has come to define my adult life.
 That and the word disorganised, with a side dose of daily ‘why am I so dysfunctional?’.

-As I lumbered up to bed, while doing my best impression of an extra from The Walking Dead, I was anticipating the sweet, engulfing release of sleep as soon as my head hit the pillow.
+As I lumbered up to bed, while doing my best impression of an extra from The Walking Dead, I anticipated the sweet, engulfing release of sleep as soon as my head hit the pillow.

 Nope, instead my mind started to wander.